TheBrockEllis/thebrockellis.github.io/_posts/2017-06-16-Better-Dynamic-Colors-With-Ionic.md

 # Backstory

 A while back, [I wrote a blog](http://thebrockellis.com/2016/11/03/Custom-titlebar-color-in-Ionic2) post about how to customize the colors of Ionic components using a custom directive.
 The method used in that blog posts works but it's highly fragile since it's completely dependent on the HTML elements of the components and not the CSS classes.
-With the help of [Simon's blog post at Devdactic](https://devdactic.com/dynamic-theming-ionic/) and [David Walsh's blog post about dynamic CSS](https://davidwalsh.name/add-rules-stylesheets) I was able to achieve the same results with much less fuss.
+With the help of [Simon's blog post about dynamic theming at Devdactic](https://devdactic.com/dynamic-theming-ionic/) and [David Walsh's blog post about dynamic CSS](https://davidwalsh.name/add-rules-stylesheets) I was able to achieve the same results with much less fuss.

 # Problem